xNightWulf69/TP_ToastNotifications/README.md

    cd TP_ToastNotifications
    ```

-   *Or download as ZIP from GitHub: Code → Download ZIP*
+   *Or download as ZIP from GitHub: Code → Download ZIP → Then extract the folder to where you want it*

 2. **Install Node.js dependencies**
+   In the folder you extracted, right click a blank space in the folder and click `Open in Terminal`
+   In the terminal run:
    ```bash
    npm install
    ```